List of Neighbours characters introduced in 1986: Charlene Mitchell

-Charlene Mitchell, played by Kylie Minogue, made her first screen appearance on 17 April 1986.
+Charlene Mitchell, played by Kylie Minogue, made her first appearance on 17 April 1986.
 Minogue was originally signed to appear in Neighbours for one week, but this was then extended to 13 weeks and later through to mid-1988.
 Minogue thought viewers liked her character as she was portrayed as an average Australian teenager, experiencing a difficult relationship with her mother.
 Charlene was "a bit of a rebel", outspoken and tomboyish.

 The character's style often consisted of khaki overalls, baggy sweatshirts and her hair set in a perm.
 Both Charlene and Minogue became popular with viewers in Australia and Britain.
 The character had a highly publicised relationship with Scott Robinson (Jason Donovan).

 Nell Mangel

-Nell Mangel, played by Vivean Gray, made her first screen appearance on 29 April 1986.
+Nell Mangel, played by Vivean Gray, made her first appearance on 29 April 1986.
 The character was originally supposed to appear in Neighbours for three weeks.
 However, the character proved popular with viewers and she became a permanent member of the cast.
 The character was rarely addressed by her Christian name and was referred to as Mrs Mangel.
 Dave Hogan and Neil Wallis described Mrs Mangel as being "frosty and disliked by the residents of Ramsay Street."
 The character was well known for being an interfering busy body and she developed a rivalry with neighbour, Madge Mitchell (Anne Charleston).
 A reporter from The Scotsman though Gray made more of an impact in her time on Neighbours than some actors make in their entire careers.
 They added that Mrs Mangel was "one of the most detestable villains ever to set foot in Ramsay Street."